Experimental demonstration of a multi-particle collective measurement for optimal quantum state estimation: Introduction

 Collective measurements probe many-body properties such as total spin or permutation symmetry rather than properties such as single-particle spin.
 They arise naturally in many-body systems, for instance in the study of ferromagnetism, where the macroscopic field is a collective effect of the many spins.
 Collective measurements are nonlocal in the sense that they project onto entangled states and, thus, they enable applications that are impossible within the paradigm of Local Operations and Classical Communication (LOCC).
-Probing collective properties provides optimal solutions to several parameter and state estimation problems in quantum information \cite{Holevo, MassarPopescu1995, vidal1999, Nagaoka, Liang2006, Bagan2006, Tsang2011, Munoz2018, Wu2020, conlon2023, Conlon2025}.
+Probing collective properties provides optimal solutions to several parameter and state estimation problems in quantum information \cite{Holevo, MassarPopescu1995, derka_universal_1998, latorre_minimal_1998, vidal1999, brus_optimal_1999, Nagaoka, hayashi_reexamination_2005, Liang2006, Bagan2006, Tsang2011, Munoz2018, Wu2020, conlon2023, conlon_discriminating_2023 ,Crossman_2024, Conlon2025}.
 However, the majority of implementations in state estimation and metrology have so far been focused on the use of local measurements, due to the practical challenges associated with the realization of collective measurements.
-Viable experimental methods for collective measurements will open up these optimal sensing and state estimation applications.
+Some photonic implementations have relied on encoding the qubits in different degrees of freedom of the same photon \cite{Hou2018, zhou_experimental_2025}.
+While this seemingly simplifies the task of performing collective measurements, the outcomes can be explained by classical optics.
+In particular, outcome statistics can be predicted based on first-order interference.
+Moreover, the states corresponding to the measurement projector do not allow useful Bell violations and quantum information processing tasks.
+Viable experimental methods for collective measurements will open up the above-mentioned optimal sensing and state estimation applications.

 An important and fundamental task in quantum information is quantum state tomography, which allows complete characterization of the state $\rho$ of quantum systems through measurements on an identically prepared ensemble of size $N_{\text{ens}}$.
 This procedure involves the measurement of a set of observables sufficient for the complete determination of the density matrix, resulting in a state estimate $\rho_\text{est}$ \cite{DAriano}.
 For a $d$-dimensional system, at least $d^2 - 1$ projection measurements are needed for a tomographic reconstruction.
 In practice, many samples need to be measured for each projection to reduce statistical uncertainty, meaning a large total number of samples are required for quantum state tomography.
 This poses a challenge for the efficient characterization of quantum systems.
 A common way to assess the efficiency of a state characterization scheme is to consider the scaling of the infidelity $1 - F = 1 - \left[\text{Tr} \sqrt{\sqrt{\rho_\text{est}}\rho \sqrt{\rho_\text{est}}}\right]^2$ with the number of measured samples $N_\text{ens}$, which quantifies the error in the estimate $\rho_\text{est}$ of the true state $\rho$.
 Tomographic scaling is important from a fundamental point of view, since it relates to how much information can be extracted.
 It is also significant when considering the practicality in experiments where the number of copies is limited.